 Generally, the best way to address basic hygiene is by ensuring that workers rid their person of any harmful bacteria or chemicals early and often.
 Hand washing should always be required after an employee handles any kind of chemical, even when they have been wearing gloves or another type of personal protection equipment or device.
 Clothes that might take in chemical fumes or residue should also be changed out of as soon as they are no longer required for a work task.
 Before eating, workers need to wash their hands thoroughly and make sure that any clothing they’re wearing after ditching PPE isn’t also contaminated.
 Workers should be reminded to properly wash up after using the bathroom and after shaking hands with or touching customers and coworkers to prevent the spread of illness.
 More than any one injury type, sick days will take their toll on your productivity.

 Sometimes, whether conducted internally or by an industrial hygiene professional, it will come to your attention that certain processes in your business are just simply unsafe.
 When a threat is brought to your attention, you’ve got to either eliminate it or introduce more preventative measures to minimize the likelihood of a problem occurring for your workers.
 It is preferable that you eliminate a problem altogether rather than simply “cover it up” with more layers of PPE or safety protocols.
 One example of this would be a dust or powder used in production that is fine enough to become airborne and be breathed in by employees.
 Many such substances, like the silica dust often found in construction work, is carcinogenic and can cause cancer and other complications years down the road.
 In these cases, the elimination method is to find a suitable, safer alternative to use.
 In many cases, changes can be made to harmful ingredients or materials without compromising the quality of the finished product.
 When this is not the case, you’ll instead be looking at ways that PPE – respirators or some variant thereof, in this case – could be used to prevent harm from being done.
-Also, making sure all chemicals are properly labeled with GHS labels (like these) will help communicate to the employees the potential danger that the chemical can cause.
-In addition, installing safety labels that communicate that PPE is required (similar to this one) can also be beneficial and helpful for the employees.
+Also, making sure all chemicals are properly labeled with GHS labels will help communicate to the employees the potential danger that the chemical can cause.
+In addition, installing safety labels that communicate that PPE is required can also be beneficial and helpful for the employees.

 Ergonomic tweaks to make your work site easier and more physically accommodating for employees can also help to cut off the potential long term effects caused by improper lifting, moving, and bodily strain.